sefseven171/kmtentnetwork/README.md

 # kmtentnetwork
-THis file is being created to practice using github online resouce
+This file is being created to practice using github online resouce